Everyday Data Engineering: Monitoring Airflow with Prometheus, StatsD and Grafana

-Let’s see how we can utilize various open-source tools like StatsD, Prometheus and Grafana to build a comprehensive monitoring solution for Airflow.
-By looking at such a dashboard with this trio, you can find out whenever the scheduler is running, how many DAGs are in a bag now, or any critical problem in the cluster’s health.
+Let’s see how we can utilize various open-source tools like StatsD, Prometheus, and Grafana to build a monitoring solution for Airflow.
+By leveraging this trio, you can find out whenever the scheduler is running, how many DAGs are in a bag now, or most other critical problems in the cluster’s health.

 We’ll start with StatsD.
 StatsD is a widely used service for collecting and aggregating metrics from various sources.
 Airflow has built-in support for sending metrics into the StatsD server.
 Once configured, Airflow will then push metrics to the StatsD server and we will be able to visualize them.